Bacillus fastidiosus: Metabolism

 Bacillus fastidious has the ability to use uricase to degrade uric acid to allantoin, and then use allantoinase to degrade allantoin to allantoate.
 It also has the ability to further break down allantoate to ammonia and ureidoglycolate via the enzyme allantoate amidohydrolase.
 The liberation of ammonia causes its local environment to rise to a pH between 8 and 9.
 However, attempts to grow Bacillus fastidious at those higher pH's without urea present were unsuccessful.
 It is able to metabolize ureidoglycolate further into urea and glyoxylate using the enzyme ureidoglycolase.
 Bacillus fastidious is also able to use urease to degrade urea.

+Use

+Bacillus F has been used as a treatment to cure aging.
+Dr. Brouchkov is a researcher of Bacillus F, and one of the two known test subjects.